 On the Net, we face many information faucets, all going full blast.
 Our little thimble overflows as we rush from tap to tap.
 We transfer only a small jumble of drops from different faucets, not a continuous, coherent stream.

 Television was a solitary activity that crowded out other forms of social connection.
 But the very nature of these new technologies fosters social connection—creating, contributing, sharing.
 When someone buys a TV, the number of consumers goes up by one, but the number of producers stays the same.
 When someone buys a computer or mobile phone, the number of consumers and producers both increase by one.
 This lets ordinary citizens, who’ve previously been locked out, pool their free time for activities they like and care about.
-So instead of that free time seeping away in front of the television set, the cognitive surplus is going to be poured into everything from goofy enterprises like lolcats, where people stick captions on cat photos, to serious political activities like Ushahidi.com, where people report human rights abuses.
+So instead of that free time seeping away in front of the television set, the cognitive surplus is going to be poured into everything from goofy enterprises like lolcats, where people stick captions on cat photos, to severe political activities like Ushahidi.com, where people report human rights abuses.

 Your Brain on Computers – The New York Times

 While many people say multitasking makes them more productive, research shows otherwise.
-Heavy multitaskers actually have more trouble focusing and shutting out irrelevant information, scientists say, and they experience more stress.
+Heavy multitaskers have more trouble focusing and shutting out irrelevant information, scientists say, and they experience more stress.
 And scientists are discovering that even after the multitasking ends, fractured thinking and lack of focus persist.
 In other words, this is also your brain off computers.

 My Colossal Task Burden – The Guardian

 Our hopscotching brains make us more depressed (it’s harder to focus on the positive), less able to connect with people and form a conscience.
 And it’s an insane delusion.
-Multitasking makes us feel efficient, but it actually slows down our thinking.
+Multitasking makes us feel efficient, but it slows down our thinking.
 Our brains can’t handle more than one higher cognitive function at a time.
-We may think we’re multitasking, but in fact we’re switchtasking, toggling between one task and another.
+We may think we’re multitasking, but in fact, we’re switch-tasking, toggling between one task and another.
 The phone, the email, the phone, back to the email.
 And each time you switch, there’s a few milliseconds of start-up cost.
 The neurons need time to rev up.

 And the idea that multitasking is inherently impossible is also an attractive one.
-But are these things making us dumber, or are they simply challenging us to become smarter in new ways?
+But are these things making us dumber, or are they merely challenging us to become smarter in new ways?
 I would argue they are doing both.
-To the extent that we want to use them to become more intelligent, they are doing so; but the very same tools can just as easily be used to become dumber and less informed, just as television can, or the telephone or any other technology, including books.
+To the extent that we want to use them to become more intelligent, they are doing so; but the very same tools can just as quickly be used to become dumber and less informed, just as television can, or the telephone or any other technology, including books.

 How Has the Internet Changed The Way You Think? – The World Question Center

-So, as much as I kind of want to believe people who say they have big, deep thoughts when they disconnect from the web, I don’t trust them.
-It reminds me of a doctor declaring herself/himself Amish for the day, and then heading from New York to Boston by horse & carriage with a hemorrhaging patient.
+So, as much as I want to believe people who say they have big, deep thoughts when they disconnect from the web, I don’t trust them.
+It reminds me of a doctor declaring herself/himself Amish for the day and then heading from New York to Boston by horse & carriage with a hemorrhaging patient.
 Granted, you could do it, and some patients might even survive, but it isn’t prudent or necessary.
-It seems instead a kind of public exercise in macho symbolism, like Iggy Pop carving something in his chest, a way of bloodily demonstrating that you’re different, or even a sign of outright crankishness.
+It seems a kind of public exercise instead in macho symbolism, like Iggy Pop carving something in his chest, a way of bloodily demonstrating that you’re different, or even a sign of outright crankishness.
 Look at me!
 I’m thinking!
 No Internet!

 There’s a lot to say about this issue, and a lot still unknown.
 But, one way or the other, we’re becoming different because of the way we interact with the incredible force that is the Internet.
-One last quote, from Nicholas Carr, that I loved:
+One last quote, from Nicholas Carr that I loved: